 The Macedon Ranges is the coolest viticultural area on mainland Australia.

 This unique viticultural site owes much to the combination of altitude (540 metres), latitude (south of The Great Dividing Range), and distance from the mitigating influence of the ocean.
-After warm summer days we get we get crisp, cool evenings which slow ripening and help retain natural acidity.
+After warm summer days, we get crisp, cool evenings which slow ripening and help retain natural acidity.
 These are ideal conditions for the early ripening varieties of Pinot Noir and Chardonnay.

-In 2006 we ceased using herbicides and have seen a marked improvement in soil microfauna.
+In 2006 we began using an undervine mower and have seen a marked improvement in soil microfauna.
 The resulting increase in organic matter is staggering and bodes well for a healthy future for our vines.